UpdatesIran Launched Missiles on 2 U.S. bases in Iraq

 Pieces of Iranian missiles are seen at area of al-Baghdadi town after Iran targeted Ain al-Asad airbase in Iraq on January 08, 2020.

-Hours before the missiles attacks occurred, Esper told that the U.S. was not looking to get into a war with Iran, saying “we are not looking to start a war with Iran, but we are prepared to end one, said Esper, also adding Washington wants to see the situation de-escalate.
+Hours before the missile attacks occurred, Esper said that the U.S. was not looking to get into a war with Iran, saying, “We are not looking to start a war with Iran, but we are prepared to end one, said Esper, also adding Washington wants to see the situation de-escalate.

 Early in the day, Secretary of State Mike Pompeo said they “got it right” by assassinating Soleimani.

 “It was the right decision,” Pompeo stated.
 “The Department of Defense did an excellent job.
-And the president had a fully legal, appropriate and a reason as well as a decision that fit perfectly within our agenda in how to tackle the threat of malign activity from Iran more broadly.”
+And the president had a fully legal, appropriate reason and a decision that fit perfectly within our agenda in terms of how to tackle the threat of malign activity from Iran more broadly.”

 Trump has claimed Soleimani was pursuing a big attack on the U.S. assets in the Middle East.
-He suggested to reporters in the Oval Office that many lives were saved by removing Iranian general.
-The U.S. he signaled, is prepared for any possible retaliation from Iran.
+He suggested to reporters in the Oval Office that many lives were saved by removing the Iranian general.
+The U.S., he signalled, is prepared for any possible retaliation from Iran.

-“Their developing and diversified missile arsenal poses a genuine threat, but the overall military balance is indeed not in their favor.”
+“Their developing and diversified missile arsenal poses a genuine threat, but the overall military balance is not in their favour.”

 Missiles Fired on bases housing us soliders